 For more than a century, the Canadian government operated a network of Indian residential schools that were meant to assimilate young indigenous students into western Canadian culture.
 Indian agents would take children, as young as two or three years old, from their homes and send them to church-run boarding schools where they were punished for speaking their native languages or observing any indigenous traditions.
 They were sexually and physically assaulted routinely, and in some extreme instances, subjected to medical experimentation and sterilization.

 The last residential school closed in 1996.
 The Canadian government issued its first formal apology in 2008.

 Generations of Canada’s First Nations forgot who they were.
 Languages died out, sacred ceremonies were criminalized and suppressed.
 These double exposure portraits explore the trauma of some of the 80,000 living survivors who remain.
 Through extensive accompanying interviews, they address the impact of intergenerational trauma and lateral violence, documenting the slow path toward healing.

-Her work tends to focus on the legacies of western colonization, from the rise of homophobia in East Africa to the forced assimilation education of indigenous children in North America.
+Her work focuses on the legacies of Western colonization, from the rise of homophobia in East Africa to the forced assimilation education of Indigenous children in North America.
 She is also a co-founder of Indigenous Photograph, a co-founder and creative director of We, Women, and one of the co-authors of the Photo Bill of Rights.

 Zalcman is a proud member of the Authority Collective and Diversify Photo, as well as a member of the board of trustees of the W. Eugene Smith Memorial Fund and the board of directors of the ACOS Alliance.
 She graduated from Columbia University with a degree in architecture in 2009.